palantir/gradle-docker/readme.md

     so that it rebuilds the whole image from scratch; defaults to `false`

 To build a docker container, run the `docker` task.
 To push that container to a docker repository, run the `dockerPush` task.
+To save that container to local, run the `dockerSave` task.

 Tag and Push tasks for each tag will be generated for each provided `tag` and `tags` entry.